Tuwaiq-Cloud-Computing/Linux-service-package-management/README.md

 ## Setup:

-- Install apache2
+- Install httpd
 - Enable and start the apache2 server

 ## Tasks:

+- Create a new ECS
 - Deploy HTML webpage in your ECS
-- Deploy your website using Alibaba cloud services.

 ## Submission: